nija/hb-chatty/README.md

 *Future*

+- [ ] Upgrade to Python3
+- [ ] The app will go through basic security hardening
 - [ ] Users will be able to tell Chatbot to remind them of events
-- [ ] The app will go through basic security hardening
 - [ ] GUI will have a log in flow
 - [ ] Data rentention is enforced